2.1 Is there an SCV naming convention that deposit takers should use?

 provider in other formats.

-Firms should provide details in their
+Firms should have provided their details in their

 Where firms intend to use their existing Connect Direct link or SFTP, a specific naming convention will be agreed directly with Experian at the time of set up.
 For existing users, the standard PIF format will be agreed.